Agnostic Product Mixed State Tomography via Robust Statistics

 Suppose we measure $\rho_\ell$ with $\cM$ and get an outcome $F=\bigotimes_{i=1}^{n}F_i$ where $F_i=\ketbra{f_i}{f_i}$ such that $\ket{f_i}\in \{\ket{b_i},\ket{b_i^\perp}\}$.
 Let $\gamma_i=|\bra{0}U_i^\dagger \ket{b_i}|^2$ be the overlap between the random basis and the measurement basis.
 WLOG, $\gamma_i <1/2$ for all $i\in [n]$ by swapping the order of the basis elements for each qubit that violates this.
 The intuition is that any claimed algorithm's corresponding POVM will have low overlap with the random basis, hiding the approximate unbalanced product mixed state structure of the mixed state.

 We demonstrate this by arguing that conditioned on $t$, the probability of observing some measurement outcome $F$ can be written as a low-degree polynomial in $t$ plus a small error term.
+Since the expectation of low degree polynomials in $t$ are the same over $t\sim p_1$ and $t\sim p_2$, this will complete our proof.

+In order to do this, we will want to analyze separately the coordinates for which the measurement basis and the true basis are very close.
 Noting that our state is a product mixed state when conditioned on $t$, we can separately consider the coordinates of low and high overlap as they are conditionally independent.

 Formally, let $\alpha$ be some small positive constant.
 We say a coordinate is \emph{good} if $\gamma_i > n^{-\alpha}$, and we say a coordinate is \emph{bad} if $\gamma_i \leq n^{-\alpha}$.
 Let $I$ denote the set of good coordinates.
 Then, by conditional independence,